bcgsc/biobloom/README.md

 ------
 BioBloom Tools (BBT) provides the means to create filters for a given reference and then to categorizes sequences.
 This methodology is faster than alignment but does not provide mapping locations.
 BBT was initially intended to be used for pre-processing and QC applications like contamination detection, but is flexible to accommodate other purposes.
 This tool is intended to be a pipeline component to replace costly alignment steps.

-This tool is free for academic use, please contact us if you wish to use the tools for comercial uses.
+This tool is free for academic (BCCA licence).

+We have a comercial licence also, please contact us (prebstein@bccancer.bc.ca) if you wish to use the tools for comercial uses.

 Any comments and suggestions can be directed to [JustinChu](https://github.com/JustinChu) or emailed to cjustin@bcgsc.ca.